Friday, January 3, 2025

 "Yeah."

 "Hm.
 Well, whatever.
 So I'm doing this, like, charity thing at my compound tomorrow before the event, and you're invited as my guest of honor!
-It's not like, an official thing, and you won't be involved or recognized, but seriously, you deserve it," said Party Girl, flashing a blindingly white smile even under the dim backstage lights.
+It's not like, an official thing, and you won't be involved or recognized, but for realsies, you deserve it," said Party Girl, flashing a blindingly white smile even under the dim backstage lights.

 "I don't have a way of getting to your place," said Alicia, her tone apologetic.

 Her tag partner waved off the concern.
 "I know, I know, your car got stolen.
 It's whatever.
 You're with me, okay?
 I'll send a limo and you can come early, like during lunch!
 Won't that be fun, just us girls?
 I can't wait to show you all the stuff I have.
 Seriously, you're going to be soooo jealous."
 Alicia smiled and blinked, unsure whether to nod.
-"We can even show up at the arena together!"
+"We can even show up to the arena together!"
 Party Girl exclaimed, punctuating her performative excitement with a gasp.
 "That's such an amazing idea!
 I can't wait!"

 "Thank you, Party Girl.
 I'd love to come tomorrow," said Alicia, trying to match Party Girl's enthusiasm.